jcdubois/heatshrink-rs/README.md

 ## Configuration

-No configuration is needed (for now) on this RUST implementation as parameters are hot user defined (they are hardcoded).
+No configuration is needed (for now) on this RUST implementation as parameters are not user defined (they are hardcoded).

-On cargo build you can choose to enable the lookup table to speed up the compression phase by selecting --features "heatshrink-use-index" on the cargo command line.
+On the cargo build command you can choose to enable the lookup table to speed up the compression phase by selecting --features "heatshrink-use-index" on the cargo command line.

 ## More Information and Benchmarks: